SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Structure of the code

 {\bf 5.
 Strong corrections.} In the final step \code{} performs (when necessary) the QCD evolution of the Wilson coefficients from the high scale (SUSY or top quark mass scale) to the low energy scale appropriate for a given decay, calculates the relevant hadronic matrix elements, and returns predictions for physical quantities.
 The formulae for QCD and hadronic corrections are primarily based on calculations performed in the SM and supplemented, when necessary, with contributions from non-standard operators which usually are neglected in the SM, because they are suppressed by powers of the light quark Yukawa couplings.
 This part of \code{} is based on analyses published by other authors, whereas points 1-4 are implemented using our own calculations.
 The accuracy of strong corrections differ from process to process, from negligible or small (leptonic EDM, ``gold-plated'' decay modes $K\ra \pi\bar \nu \nu$~\cite{BB98}) to order of magnitude uncertainties (unknown long distance contributions to $\Delta m_K$ or $\Delta m_D$).
 Even in the case of large QCD uncertainties, the result of the calculation performed by \code{} can be of some use.
 Flavor violation in the sfermion sector can lead to huge modifications of many observables, sometimes by several orders of magnitude, so that comparison with experimental data can help to constrain the soft flavor-violating terms even if the strong corrections are not very well known.

-In Table~\ref{tab:files} we list the files included in the \code{} library with a brief description of their content and purpose.
-All the 2-, 3- and 4-point Green functions are calculated for vanishing external momenta.
+In Table~\ref{tab:files} we list the files included in \code{} library with a brief description of their content and purpose.
+Most of the 2-, 3- and 4-point Green functions are calculated for vanishing external momenta (exception are up-quark self energies and Higgs-up quark 3-point functions where Higgs boson and top quark masses are not small enough to be neglected).
 As mentioned before, by ``$u$ quark'' and ``$d$ quark'' we mean all generations of quarks.
-In addition to files listed in Table~\ref{tab:files}, the library contains the master driver file {\tt susy\_flavor.f} which illustrates the proper initialization sequence for \code{} parameters and produces a set of test results for the implemented observables.
+In addition to files listed in Table~\ref{tab:files}, the library contains the master driver files {\tt susy\_flavor\_file.f} and {\tt susy\_flavor\_prog.f} which illustrate the proper initialization sequence for \code{} parameters and produce a sample of results for the implemented observables.